Snorkel with seals at the Farne Islands in Northumberland

 Protect marine life.

 Over 5,000 grey seals call The Farne Islands home and it's one of the best places to snorkel with seals in the UK.
+Our Grey Seal Snorkel Safaris are an exclusive, private affair.
+It's just you, your crew of experienced snorkel guides, and a whole lot of playful seals.

 Suitable for: Adults and accompanied children ages 12+.